Spokane County profile

 Monthly labor force and unemployment

-As of December 2024, Spokane County has experienced notable employment and unemployment trends.
-Employment levels remain relatively stable, with a slight decrease in total labor force, employment and unemployment.
+• As of March 2025, Spokane County has experienced notable employment and unemployment trends.
+Employment levels remain relatively stable, with a slight decrease in total labor force, employment, and unemployment.

 Unemployment rate, not seasonally adjusted